mukundan-chariar1/Machine-Learning-for-Squat-Analysis-and-Correction/Comparative Study/ikyhcs_SquatClassificationAndCounting_edited/README.md

 ```
 ### Templates

 The edited nd translated templates are under/edited/templates.
 These are used for the flask implementation of the code.
+Make sure you unzip templates.zip and static.zip and keep it in the same folder as the main code.

 # README new